Stefsek/Covid_task/README.md

 - The analysis was focused on how composite measure based on 9 response indicators including school closures, workplace closures, and travel bans(Stringency Index) had an impact in battle against covid 19.

-- Time series was used for the prediction of future covid cases
+- Time series models were used for the prediction of future covid cases

 - Automated word report with python's docx